The site where Tanya Denise Jackson was found

 Baby Doe

-The skeletal remains of Baby Doe were discovered at a site that is roughly 575 feet (175 meters) east of the entrance to Overlook Beach.
+The skeletal remains of Tatiana (Baby Doe) were discovered at a site that is roughly 575 feet (175 meters) east of the entrance to Overlook Beach.
 There were no visible signs of trauma.

 The infant's body was wrapped in a blanket.
 It is unclear whether this blanket was part of the same set as the pillowcase in the Rubbermaid container.

-Baby Doe was found just 250 feet away from the partial remains of a sex worker named Valerie Mack.
+Tatiana was found just 250 feet away from the partial remains of a sex worker named Valerie Mack.
+However, markers on the roadside indicate that the killer, or killers, stopped within 180 feet of each other.

-The Long Island serial killer had dumped their remains in the same general area—roughly three years apart.
+The killer, or killers, had dumped their remains in the same general area—roughly three years apart.

 Vernon Geberth